ZhaoZeyu1995/openfst-python-documentation/docs/source/lab1.rst

 There are three essential classes in lab1.

 .. note::
-   Please go to the `github repo <https://github.com/ZhaoZeyu1995/asr_labs>`_ to view the jupyter notebook file for our labs.
+   Please go to the `github repo <https://github.com/ZhaoZeyu1995/asr_labs/blob/master/asr_lab1.ipynb>`_ to view the jupyter notebook file for this lab.

 .. autosummary::